Unitarity of Minkowski non-local theories made explicit: UV properties of the amplitudes in non-local theory

 Let us discuss this issue using the simple model with cubic interaction where the exponential behaviour shows up already at tree level. \be S=\int d^4x \left[{\frac{1}{2}\phi (\square-m^2)f(\Box)^{-1}\phi-\frac{\lambda}{3!}\phi^3}\right] \ee The tree level amplitude in this model has the form \be {\cal M}(s,t)\sim \lambda^2\left(\frac{f(s)}{s-m^2}+\frac{f(t)}{t-m^2}+\frac{f(u)}{u-m^2}\right) \ee Thus, $f(s)$ must have a direction of exponential growth since an entire function which is polynomially bounded on the whole complex plane is nothing else than polynomial of finite order.
 However, for all physical momenta the amplitude is small if we require $f(q^2)$ to fall for real $q^2$.
 Thus, with this choice, the model stays in perturbative regime for physical values of momenta.
 However, if one computes the amplitude for complex values of momenta this could lead to breaking of the perturbation theory.
-The naive computation leading to the exponential growth is not valid anymore.
+The naive computation leading to the exponential growth can be invalid anymore.
 Therefore the conclusion about the amplitude's exponential growth in the nonphysical region is not correct.
-Moreover, the analyticity arguments leading eventually to the bound \eqref{bound} allows us to conclude that the full nonperturbative amplitude is bounded polynomially.

 The bound \eqref{bound} leads to another interesting consequences for the model \eqref{phi3}.
-Under the condition of polynomial boundedness of the amplitude in forward limit we have the Cerulus-Martin lower bound on the amplitude falling \cite{Cerulus:1964cjb}, \be |{\cal M}(s,t\rightarrow 0)|>C e^{-\gamma \sqrt{s}\log (s/s_0)} \ee Here $C,~\gamma,~s_0$ are positive constants.
+Under the condition of polynomial boundedness of the amplitude in the forward limit we have the Cerulus-Martin lower bound on the amplitude falling \cite{Cerulus:1964cjb}, \be |{\cal M}(s,t\rightarrow 0)|>C e^{-\gamma \sqrt{s}\log (s/s_0)} \ee Here $C,~\gamma,~s_0$ are positive constants.
 This bound is obviously violated if we take $f(k^2)\propto e^{-\alpha k^4}$.
 The tree level amplitude is falling too fast while the model is in a perturbative regime so we can trust this computation for physical momenta.
-This contradiction means that something is wrong with the models with exponentially falling propagators.
-We leave for the future study finding which assumption is actually broken in a model with $f(k^2)\propto e^{-\alpha k^4}$.
+This contradiction means that something is wrong with the model with an exponentially falling propagator.
 Notice that in the work \cite{Tomboulis:1997gg} the choice of polynomially suppressed propagators was suggested motivated by different arguments such as of power counting for example.
 The propagator falling as $1/k^n$ is still consistent with the discussed bounds.

 Notice that disfavouring of the exponentially suppressed propagator is not applicable for models with contact $\phi^4$ interactions since the leading term is given by a constant tree level contribution.
 This kind of suppression for those models is not in a contradiction with Martin-Cerulus bound \cite{Cerulus:1964cjb}.